Master MoE routing, load balancing, and the dense-vs-sparse serving tradeoffs behind Mixtral, DeepSeek, and Qwen3.6-style expert models.

 2t0 expert count: 2

-The router is trained jointly alongside the rest of the network.[5]
+The router is trained jointly alongside the rest of the network.[6]
 If a particular expert looks better for common tokens early in training, the router can send it more assignments.
 That expert then receives more gradient updates, which can reinforce the preference and leave other experts under-trained.
-The operational test is not a story about specialization: inspect assignment shares, overflow, task loss, and communication load together.
+The operational test isn't a story about specialization: inspect assignment shares, overflow, task loss, and communication load together.

 1assignments = [0, 0, 0, 0, 0, 0, 1, 1, 2, 3]